maca/crdt-replicated-tree/README.md

 For this Replicated Graph, children of each branch are represented as an RGA.

-As with an RGA only two operations are permited: **insert** a node after a position, and **delete** a node at a position, although deleting does not actually removes the node from the list but marks it a `tombstone`, as other nodes can always be inserted after it.
+As with an RGA only two operations are permited: **add** a node after a position, and **delete** a node at a position, although deleting does not actually removes the node from the list but marks it a `Tombstone`, as other nodes can always be inserted after it.

 Because each Replicated Graph must have a unique id across the network,